Digital Visa Extension Round – March 2026 [UPDATED]

 The following FAQ is partially based on PIBA’s official FAQ that was published during the first Iran war (June 2025).
 AIC has requested PIBA to publish an updated FAQ, and we will update this page accordingly.

-What if I have a scheduled visa meeting?
+I have a scheduled visa meeting for March/April/May.
+Is it happening?
+[Updated]

-The digital visa extension does not automatically mean your meeting is cancelled.
+However, the digital visa extension does not necessarily mean your meeting is cancelled.

 If your office reopens for visa services by the date of your meeting, your meeting should still be happening normally despite the extension.
 However, if the office remains closed for visa services due to the war, your meeting will not take place.